Do you want to go to graduate school? Would you like to get experience doing research?

 - Enroll in one semester of SOC 3877 Senior Thesis Research 1

-- Enroll in SOC 4877 Senior Thesis Research 2 during the second semester of your thesis research (strongly recommended)
+- Enroll in SOC 4877 Senior Thesis Research 2 during the second semester of your thesis research (not required, but strongly recommended)

 NOTE: Some faculty mentors will only agree supervise a thesis if you commit to enrolling for two semesters.
 A polished written paper needs to be submitted for approval by your faculty mentor.